The good conversationalist.

 Avoid Gossip and Criticism

-“Ally is a friend—I’d rather not hear that.”
+"Ally is a friend—I'd rather not know."

 "When are you and Joe going on vacation?"